 You might use to help you feel less anxious, less irritable, or less angry.
 Drugs or alcohol might help you fall asleep or tone down your startle response.
 You may also use them to stop intrusive trauma-based thoughts or memories.
 Those with trauma histories are far more likely to use drugs and alcohol as a form of emotional avoidance – substances are used to numb painful feelings associated with traumatic experiences or traumatic memories.

-For many people, substance abuse and addiction is often a way of dealing with distress – it is a behaviour that begins out of pain.
+For many people, substance misuse and addiction is often a way of dealing with distress – it is a behaviour that begins out of pain.

 Drugs, alcohol and compulsive behaviours are a way to numb that pain.